pftf/RPi4/Readme.md

 * Create an SD card or a USB drive, with at least one partition (it can be a regular partition or an [ESP](https://en.wikipedia.org/wiki/EFI_system_partition)) and format it to FAT16 or FAT32.
+When using a Linux-based partitioning tool, choose an MBR style table and select partition type `0xef` (EFI) - other types have been reported to result in boot errors.

   __Note:__ Booting from USB or from ESP requires a recent-enough version of the Pi EEPROM (as well as a recent version of the UEFI firmware).
 If you are using the latest